ctabin/libzippp/README.md

 - All Operating systems
   - If it is intended to be used with encryption it is necessary to compile libzip with any encryption and to enable it in libzippp through the cmake flag `LIBZIPPP_ENABLE_ENCRYPTION`

+- This library requires at least C++ 11 to be compiled.

 ### Compile libzippp